All Arkansans should exercise their right to vote. Check out these three steps below to make your voice heard!

 While you can always vote in person, you may choose to vote absentee due to any of the following: 1) you will be unavoidably absent from your polling place on Election Day, 2) illness or disability, 3) residence in a state-licensed long-term care or residential facility.

-The Arkansas Secretary of State recently released a statement saying that safety concerns caused by COVID-19 is a valid reason for an absentee ballot.
+Arkansas Governor Asa Hutchinson released an Executive Order stating that safety concerns caused by COVID-19 is a valid reason for an absentee ballot.
 Check the box on the application saying “You will be unavoidably absent from your polling place on Election Day.”

 Whether you choose to vote early, absentee, or cast your ballot in person on Election Day, make sure you know what to bring and where to vote.